 A full-auto bolt carrier group has extra material compared to the semi-auto, which makes it bulkier, but also more durable.
 Full-auto BCGs are designed to be more durable as they have to withstand more pressure compared to semi-auto carriers.

-Semi-auto carriers can be seen as the civilian version of full-auto military rifles.
-However, buying a full-auto bolt carrier group is completely legal.
+Using a full-auto bolt carrier group is completely legal.
 That’s because a full-auto BCG alone doesn’t make your rifle fully automatic, but it does help with extending the service life of your rifle.
-Many people tend to use full-auto BCGs with their AR-15 rifles.
+Many people tend to use full-auto BCGs with their AR-15 rifles for this slight edge in reliability and get a different finish.
+A NiB finish for instance is much smoother, easier to clean, and adds a nice aesthetic since it is bright silver.

 Features of our Favorite .556 Bolt Carrier Groups